FeralCatDen/C4DPlugins/ColladaExport/README.md

 ## Features

+- Exports empty null objects
 - Automatically removes all xref objects
-- Null objects with no children are given empty polygon object children
 - Objects in layers which contain the word 'NO_EXPORT' will not be exported